Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Accommodation

-Our accommodation for the week is set back overlooking the water and our small, remote town of Chora Sfakion.
+Our accommodation for the week is set back overlooking the water and our small remote town of Chora Sfakion.
 Hotel Panorama offers comfortable rooms with partial or full sea views.
 All rooms are well-decorated and equipped with air conditioning and en suite bathrooms.
 There are a limited number of rooms for single occupancy which can be reserved during the booking process, subject to availability.
 The hotel also features its own terrace with pool overlooking the water.
+It’s important to note that the hotel is on quite a hill that leads down to the bay – it may not be suitable for those with reduced mobility, if you are unsure, please contact our customer team directly.

 Pre/Post Trip Accommodation and Trip Extension Options